Good (Don't Die)

-"Good (Don't Die)" is a song by the American hip-hop supergroup ¥$, composed of rapper Kanye West and singer Ty Dolla Sign, from their debut collaborative album, Vultures 1 (2024).
+"Good (Don't Die)" (stylized in all caps) is a song by the American hip-hop supergroup ¥$, composed of rapper Kanye West and singer Ty Dolla Sign, from their debut collaborative album, Vultures 1 (2024).
 The song includes additional vocals from J. Rey Soul.
 It was written by West and Ty Dolla Sign alongside Sasha Hashemi.
 The song was produced by West, Ty Dolla Sign, Johnny Goldstein, and will.i.am, who also have writing credits.

 Upon release, a lawsuit was issued from Donna Summer's estate, accusing copyright infringement from the unauthorized interpolation of "I Feel Love".
 Due to the lawsuit, the song was removed from the album.
 Despite this, alongside the lack of a single release, the song made it onto four charts, hitting number 93 on the Billboard Hot 100 and reaching its highest position on the R&B/Hip-Hop Songs chart at number 43.

 Background and lawsuit

 Bruce Sudano (left) sued West and Ty Dolla Sign for including a sample of "I Feel Love", a song from his widow, Donna Summer, (right) without permission.
 Due to the lawsuit, the song was removed from the album.

 Filipino-American singer J. Rey Soul, a collaborator of the Black Eyed Peas, posted her excitement to Instagram when she realized "Good (Don't Die)" was released on Vultures 1.
 The singer thanked the group's member will.i.am and the rest of the team that worked on the track, receiving a comment from Ty Dolla Sign replying that she sounds like an angel.
 Following the release of Vultures 1, the estate of deceased singer Donna Summer posted to Instagram Stories stating that they had not authorized the interpolation of her 1977 single "I Feel Love" on "Good (Don't Die)".
 The estate accused West of copyright infringement, citing that he either "changed the words, had someone re sing [sic] it or used AI but it's [still 'I Feel Love']".
 As a result of the allegations, the track was removed from Spotify on February 14, 2024.
 The track had reached over eight million streams on the platform before the removal."
 It was initially still available on other streaming services, until going through removal at Amazon Music, Apple Music, and the iTunes Store on February 15, 2024.